 I'm not a doctor.

-I didn't go to Harvard Dr. Fareed.
+I didn't go to Harvard, Dr. Farid.

-I didn't go to medical school do a residency or internship, Dr. Tyson.
+I didn't go to medical school, do a residency or internship, Dr. Tyson.

-I'm trying to I love my audience and I want to give them the best information I can, which is why I invite experts like you on and and even people, doctors that I don't agree with, but I I've been pressured again and again to tell people what to do, and I refuse to do that.
+I'm trying to, I love my audience and I want to give them the best information I can, which is why I invite experts like you on and even people, doctors that I don't agree with.

 Am I right or am I wrong?

-Or you know You're you you're right, Sean.
+You're right, Sean.

-If we can get that out, and then they can bring that to their doctors and they can talk to them about early treatment.
+If we can get that out and then they can bring that to their doctors and they can talk to them about early treatment.

 Early treatment is not just hydroxychloroquine.